Club Safety Plan

 Swimming Standards

-All members, parents and guardians of junior members will be required to sign a declaration on the club application form confirming that he or she can meet the minimum swim standard.
+All senior members and parents or guardians of junior members must sign a declaration on the club application form confirming that they can meet the minimum swim standard.

-The club will hold regular swim tests together with capsize drills to ensure that all members can meet this requirement.
+The club will hold regular swim tests together with capsize training and drills to ensure that all members can meet this requirement.

 Boat Safety Checks